For

 In the burnished sun.
 Year I searched for my mother,

-Bells jingling across the prairie, my face painted black,
+Bells jingling across the prairie, my face painted

 Spreading the star of death.
 Nowhere could I find her;